 Funds that support student scholarships and travel assistance:

-F. Gerald Ham Scholarship: Established by long-time SAA member and leader F.Gerald Ham, this fund provides graduate archival students with scholarship support in their second year of study.
+F. Gerald and Elsie Ham Scholarship: Established by long-time SAA member and leader F.Gerald Ham and his wife Elsie, this fund provides graduate archival students with scholarship support in their second year of study.

 Mosaic Scholarship: Promotes diversification of the American archives profession by providing financial and mentoring support to minority students pursuing graduate education in archival science.